 He hears nothing.

 He sees her, standing outside the crystal prism, an umbrella propped from her backpack and a face dimly lit by her iPhone’s glow.
-The cellular spotlight transfigures her smudged eyeliner into devastating rays of ash; the perfect backdrop for the true beauty on display.
+The cellular spotlight transfigures her smudged eyeliner into devastating rays of ash.
 Light enters and refracts within each retina, amplifying a brightness her eyes gladly welcomed.
-A kaleidoscope of coffee, chestnut, and kobicha swirled in the body of each iris, merging into the soul of her pupil.
-The clarity with which he saw her was absurd, one would have to be staring with an eyeglass to notice details with such precision.
+A kaleidoscope of coffee, chestnut, and kobicha swirl in the body of each iris, merging into the soul of her pupil.
+The clarity with which he perceives her is absurd.
 Even the blithe twirling of her headphones became magnified into the form of an invitation.
 But an invitation for what?

 Another zig-zag of lightning across the sky interrupts my train of thought.
-With chest pounding, her eyes wrecked both myself and the rest of her face.
+Chest pounding, her eyes wreck both myself and the rest of her face.
 This was not to say she wasn’t beautiful–believe me, she was–but a smile could hardly compete with the breathtaking allure of those two blinking worlds.
 Such sincerity and authenticity could not be put on.
-Thunder eviscerates all voices except for one.
+Thunder eviscerates all sound except for the voice of one.